 SOA and WS-BPEL - here for review

+I was kindly invited by Packt Publishing to review Yuli Vasiliev's new book SOA and WS-BPEL.
+The review copy just arrived today in time for a quick scan.
 I'm immediately drawn by the fact that this is one book that clearly goes beyond smarchitectural blurgh and gets down to concrete details.
 The focus is on showing how you can create solutions with an open source or freely available toolset - specifically PHP and ActiveBPEL.
 And when it comes the database of course you expect MySQL, but I am very pleased to see that Yuli also gives full coverage of using (freely available) Oracle Database XE.
+Looks like a few days of fun ahead as I work through the book in more detail.
+I'll be sure to post my review when I'm done. |

 Wednesday, November 14, 2007